Do you need to file a self assessment tax return if you use an umbrella company?

 • You have sources of foreign income that are subjected to UK taxes.

-Those required to submit a self-assessment tax return must register on the government’s website before filing any paperwork.
-As workers using umbrella companies are employed, most of those required to submit a tax return will need to follow the government’s instructions for not self-employed.
+As workers using umbrella companies are employed, most of those required to submit a tax return must follow the government’s instructions for not self-employed.

-You will need to register for self-assessment by the 5th of October if you fall within this category.
-For example, if you are required to submit a personal tax return for the 2021/22 tax year, you will need to register for self-assessment by the 5th of October 2022.
+You must register for self-assessment by the 5th of October if you fall within this category.
+For example, if you are required to submit a personal tax return for the 2023/24 tax year, you will need to register for self-assessment by the 5th of October 2024.

 When is the self-assessment tax deadline?